Welcome to today's edition of the Rush 24-7 podcast.

 No.

-They'd send her a truckload of tofu if they send her anything.
+They send her a truckload of tofu if they send her anything.

-I now I didn't announce, so you can't really blame CNN.
+Now, I didn't announce, so you can't really blame CNN.

-If I would have said, I have a New Year's resolution being less talked about, less known, less higher, you know, lower profile for the year.
+If I would have said I have a New Year's resolution being less talked about, less known, less lower profile for the year, they probably would have just ranched it up coverage anyway, just despite me.

-Hey, it did it anyway.
+They did it anyway.

-You'll um you'll hear it coming up.
+You'll hear it coming up.

 Here's Vincent Gray.

-Vincent Gray is the mayor of Washington, D.C. said this last night.
+Vincent Gray is the mayor of Washington, D.C.
+Said this last night.

-I think it has become lightning.
+I think it has become a lightning rod.

 And I would love to be able to sit down with the team, and I'm happy to do that.

-And so, but did you know the the basketball team in Washington used to be called the Bullets?
+But did you know the basketball team in Washington used to be called the Bullets and said that was offensive.

 So they changed it to the Wizards.